 “We have strived to continue to allow as much access to Oregon’s state forests as possible while ensuring everyone’s safety, including our staff,” State Forester Peter Daugherty said in the Department of Forestry’s recent news release.
 “Unfortunately, the current conditions are hazardous to the public and our employees.
 We appreciate the public’s understanding and look forward to reopening these areas as soon as we can safely do so.”

-The closure applies to boondocking in the Tillamook, Clatsop, Santiam, Sun Pass, and Gilchrist state forests, as well as all other lands managed by the Oregon Department of Forestry.
-Forest roads and trails still remain open at this time.
+The closure applied to boondocking in the Tillamook, Clatsop, Santiam, Sun Pass, and Gilchrist state forests, as well as all other lands managed by the Oregon Department of Forestry.
+Forest roads and trails still remained open at that time.

 ODF urges the public to keep these things in mind:

 - No restrooms or garbage disposal sites are available.
-Leave no trace and take out everything that you brought in—including trash.
+Leave no trace and take out everything that you brought in—including your boondocking trash.

 - Human waste must be buried at least 6 inches underground and away from trails, parking areas, bodies of water, and any areas where people may be gathered.